sohanmanchireddy/sohanmanchireddy/README.md

 Hello, I'm Sohan.
 An aspiring Data Analyst with knowledge in data cleaning and transformation, data visualization, descriptive and diagnostic analysis, and data reporting.

 - SQL for DQL and DDL
-- Data analysis in spreadsheets, relational databases, and R
+- Data analysis in spreadsheets, relational databases, and Python
-- Data visualization in Tableau, R, and spreadsheets
+- Data visualization in Tableau and spreadsheets
-- Data reporting with Slides and Rmarkdown
+- Data reporting with Slides

 ### Projects